iShabang/Python-Money-Tracker/README.md

-# python-money-tracker
+# Python Money Tracker
-Lightweight accounting software
+Lightweight accounting software to keep tabs on your spending